Ucg2c3/SEAL/README.md

 This document pertains to Microsoft SEAL version 4.2.
 Users of previous versions of the library should look at the [list of changes](CHANGES.md).

-## News

-The [BGV scheme](https://eprint.iacr.org/2011/277) is now available in Microsoft SEAL.
-Implementation details are described in [this paper](https://eprint.iacr.org/2020/1481.pdf).
-We truly appreciate [Alibaba Gemini Lab](https://alibaba-gemini-lab.github.io/) for making massive efforts to develop the BGV scheme and integrate it in Microsoft SEAL.
-And we would like to thank Privacy Technologies Research, Intel Labs, for continuous testing and reporting issues.

-Starting from version 3.7.2, Microsoft SEAL will push new changes to the `main`, `master`, and `contrib` branches without creating a new version.
-We adopt this approach to merge community contribution and resolve issues in a timely manner.
-These branches will stay ahead of the latest version branch/tag.
-New versions will be created when there are important bug fixes or new features.

-The [EVA compiler for CKKS](https://arxiv.org/abs/1912.11951) is available at [GitHub.com/Microsoft/EVA](https://GitHub.com/Microsoft/EVA).
-See [CKKS Programming with EVA](#ckks-programming-with-eva) below for more information.

-The [SEAL-Embedded for CKKS Encryption](https://tches.iacr.org/index.php/TCHES/article/view/8991) is available at [Github.com/Microsoft/SEAL-Embedded](https://github.com/microsoft/SEAL-Embedded).

-The [APSI library for Asymmetric PSI](https://eprint.iacr.org/2021/1116) is available at [Github.com/Microsoft/APSI](https://github.com/microsoft/APSI).

 ## Contents

 - [Introduction](#introduction)